AMERICAN RABBIT HOUND ASSOCIATION

 5.

-judge shall receive 10 minus points if no hound in the cast produces the
+struck by the judge shall receive 10 minus points if no hound in the cast

 6.

-rabbit is jumped by a judge, handler, or spectator and the hounds are called
+awarded if a rabbit is jumped by a judge, handler, or spectator and the

 7.

-judge strikes the hound, the judge shall give the hound a maximum of 3
+barks) and the judge strikes the hound, the judge shall give the hound a

-minutes to produce the rabbit before he/she calls the track dead and asks
+maximum of 3 minutes to produce the rabbit before he/she calls the track

-the handlers to move their hounds to another area.
-In this case the hound
+dead and asks the handlers to move their hounds to another area.
+In this

 8.

-full 3 minutes on that track no matter what the other hounds in the cast do.
+struck a full 3 minutes on that track no matter what the other hounds in the

 9.